-The Board of Control authorized a $500,000 bond issue Friday, April 28, to establish a childcare center on campus.
+The Board of Trustees authorized a $500,000 bond issue Friday, April 28, to establish a childcare center on campus.

 The center will address a longstanding need at the university, according to Michigan Tech President Glenn Mroz.
 “For years, our faculty and staff have discussed establishing affordable, quality childcare on campus,” he said.
 “In particular, this is a matter of critical importance in attracting and retaining new faculty, many of whom have young children.”

 One of the university’s main strategic goals is to support a world-class and diverse faculty, staff and student population.
 “To do this, we need to provide an outstanding work environment, and part of that is providing access to child care,” Mroz said.
 “This will allow us to be more competitive with other universities offering such facilities.”

 "The need was readily understood by those already at Michigan Tech as well as those who were considering Michigan Tech for an education or a career," Mroz added.
 "The Michigan Tech Childcare Board has been persistent in pursuing this issue for over 15 years, and we thank all those who have served, particularly the present chair, Sue Beske-Diehl.
 In the end, she and the committee teamed up with Ellen Horsch and Teresa Coleman-Kaiser to get buy in at all levels of the university to bring this proposal forward for action."